afroisalreadyinu/stashpy/README.md

 ## Usage

 As can be seen from the extension of `sample-config.yml`, the configuration format is YAML.
-The configuration options not related to parsing specification are the following:
+Configuration options are the following:

 * `address`, `port`: The address and port on which Stashpy should listen.

 * `indexer_config`: Configuration options for the ElasticSearch cluster to index on.
 Must have the following keys:

-  - `host`: ElasticSearch host
+  - `host`: ES host

   - `port`: ES port